dvtate/ideas/README.md

 ## Useful Software
 - Preprocessor for TypeScript
-  - idk how I'd do this
 - WASM linker
-  - everything should be kinda easy except tables
 - Automated tool that helps you migrate your code from github to codeberg or some other git hosting platform not owned by M$
 - Convert this a github repo into a website that lets people contribute their own ideas and maybe add bounties too
 - JavaScript library which converts objects into graphviz dot format
 - Guest list widget for website that has actual world map
 - Tinder for e-dating (ie - browser extension to highlight single users on social media)
-- Server logging system which sends a message to sysadmin via Telegram or their preferred IM.
 - Track server usage (similar to AWS EC2 console stats)
   + Track: load average, disk utilization, temperature, network usage, etc.
+  + Integrations: send message when threshold crossed
 - ipinfo.io desktop app
-- NPM package for openverse API: https://api.openverse.engineering/v1/
+  + read log files
-- LDAP client for Linux Desktop
+- GUI LDAP client for Linux Desktop
 - federated GitHub alternative
 - load average tracker+notifier
-- web server middleware that blocks/redirects traffic based on IP address (block big tech, public clouds, etc.)
-  - probably could just use cloudflare
+- trello/jira desktop app/alternative/self-hostable

 ## Useless but Interesting/fun\[ny]
 - Twitter bot that qrt "btw i use arch" every time someone mentions linux or arch linux
-- `diff` except it always just says the entire file changed
+- `diff` except it always just says the entire file changed (unless both files have same inode?)
 - Shopping carts with turn signals; grocery stores with traffic signs+lights
 - Program which creates animation where one plant turns into a network of plants via asexual reproduction.
 Inputs: list of coordinates
 - digital sliderule